 One of the largest problems with these supplements is that there are literally hundreds of thousands of them.
 Will all of the convincing advertisements, raw sounding names and bright colors.
 The only way I was able to find out what works for me was to try them all.
 I don’t recommend this because it can be time consuming and expensive.

 My schooling background in science and chemistry came in handy trying to weed through the good ones and the bad.
 Because of this, I expanded my website to other exercise supplements from just pre workouts.
-The problems that I discovered is that some of them taste awful, some are too potent or not potent enough, some keep you up all night, and some gave me bloating.
+Some problems that I’ve come across while taking supplements are that some taste awful, are too potent or not potent enough, will keep you up all night, or give gas and bloating.

 Finding what is right for you